* The accommodation *

-The house is located in the residential area of "Fuentes de Almuñecar" in the Tropical Coast, highly appreciated in the area.
-It´s quiet.
-All around are mountain and beach landscapes and its tropical climate, mild in summer and warm in winter, with 320 sunny days a year, offers the travelers the whole year option to stay.
-It is very close (4 minutes by car) to several beaches in the form of coves, sandy type, gravel or cliffs and more enlivened beaches with its promenade and town center (5 minutes by car) with all kinds of shops, bars and cheerful all year round.
+The house is located in the residential area of "Fuentes de Almuñecar" in the Tropical Coast.
+It´s nice and very well maintained.
+All around are mountain and beach landscapes and its tropical climate, mild in summer and warm in winter, with 320 sunny days a year as an average, attracts travelers all year round.
+It is very close (4 minutes by car) to different types of beaches: sandy coves, tropical green grass and palm trees, small pebbles or cliffs and more enlivened beaches with its promenade and town center (5 minutes drive) with all kinds of shops, bars and cheerful all year round.
+This town has a live of its own.
 For skiing lovers, Sierra Nevada, just 50 min drive, is an ideal choice.
 And for those who prefer the historical and cultural tourism, the moresque palace of La Alhambra in Granada, 55 min drive, and the old town will leave an unforgettable print in your memory.
-The house is large and confortable with great views, Almunecar is a great place, small enough to retain it's charm, big enough to have ample shops and restaurants.
+The house is large and comfortable with great views, Almunecar is a great place, small enough to retain it's charm, big enough to have ample shops and restaurants.
 It's really a Spanish Resort, so prices are cheap and unlike the Costa del Sol, you really feel you are in Spain.

 |Size||Sleeps up to 8, 4 bedrooms|

 |Rooms||4 bedrooms, 3 bathrooms of which 1 family bathroom, 1 en suite and 1 toilet only, Solarium or roof terrace|

 |Nearest travel links||Nearest airport: Malaga International Airport 90 km, Nearest railway: Motril 15 km|

 |Family friendly||Great for children of all ages|